Internal tremors are shaking sensations felt inside the body. They occur without visible movement, which external tremors produce.

 The causes of internal tremors are not well understood, and current research is limited.
-However, doctors tend to believe that these tremors are produced by the same neurological causes of external tremors.
+However, doctors tend to believe that these tremors stem from the same neurological causes of external tremors.

 Authors of a 2016 study have suggested that internal tremors are early, unusual symptoms of movement disorders, such as PD.
-Other researchers have proposed that anyone can experience internal tremors and that they are more pronounced in people with PD, MS, and ET.
+Other researchers have proposed that anyone can experience internal tremors, but they are more pronounced in people with PD, MS, and ET.